5 Ways To Increase Your Net Worth

 What Is Your Net Worth?

 When we’re talking about increasing one’s net worth, it’s important to understand precisely what the concept of net worth entails.
-Essentially, net worth refers to the difference between the value of what you currently own—your residence, your retirement funds, investments in mutual funds, bonds, insurance policies, and your bank balance—while subtracting liabilities such as loan payments, credit card dues, mortgages, and taxes and.
+Essentially, net worth refers to the difference between the value of what you currently own—your residence, your retirement funds, investments in mutual funds, bonds, insurance policies, and your bank balance—while subtracting liabilities such as loan payments, credit card dues, mortgages, and taxes.
 Net worth is an important metric of your financial health, as it helps you keep a tab on just how much your debt can weigh in on your future wealth.
 Taking stock of your net worth can also help serve as an excellent indicator of areas you need to focus on before retiring.

 While many people assume that calculating one’s net worth is tedious, it’s actually quite simple.
 All you need to do is take stock of everything that you own—including assets that you will be incorporating into your retirement portfolio—such as stocks, investments, property, gold, insurance policies, and so on.
 The next step is to make a separate list of outstanding payments that you owe, such as loan instalments, credit card bills and such, and then subtract that amount from the sum of everything that you own, and that gives you your net worth.